-Traveling to Bhutan is suitable all-round the year but visitors travel in the months from September to November (autumn).
+Traveling to Bhutan is suitable worldwide, but visitors travel in the months from September to November (autumn).
 During these seasons, the weather is perfect and the sky is clear after the monsoon season.
 The month of September is also the start of the hiking season.
-The temperature goes to a maximum of 25 degrees in the day time.
+The temperature goes to a maximum of 25 degrees in the daytime.
 Also, October is the busiest month and peak time for trekking with a clear sky and moderate temperature.

-March to May (spring) is also a good season to visit Bhutan where the flowers blooms and the landscape is greener and thicker.
+March to May (spring) is also a good season to visit Bhutan where the flowers bloom and the landscape is greener and thicker.
 The temperature is mild and trekking becomes preferable.